Rajpratik71/linux-manPages/grub-editenv.md

        If FILENAME is `-', the default value /boot/grub/grubenv is used.

-       There is no `delete' command; if you want to delete the whole environ‐ ment block, use `rm /boot/grub/grubenv'.
+       There is no `delete' command; if you want to delete the whole environment block, use `rm /boot/grub/grubenv'.

 REPORTING BUGS
        Report bugs to <bug-grub@gnu.org>.